Justin Turner Player Props: Red Sox vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff ranks 27th in the league with a collective eight strikeouts per nine innings.

-- The Athletics have the last-ranked team ERA among all league pitching staffs (6.00).
+- The Athletics have a 6.02 team ERA that ranks last across all MLB pitching staffs.

-- Medina makes the start for the Athletics, his ninth of the season.
-He is 2-7 with a 6.37 ERA and 49 strikeouts through 53 2/3 innings pitched.
+- Blackburn gets the start for the Athletics, his eighth of the season.
+He is 1-1 with a 4.50 ERA and 40 strikeouts in 36 2/3 innings pitched.

-- The righty last appeared on Saturday against the Chicago White Sox, when he threw five innings, allowing one earned run while giving up four hits.
+- In his most recent time out on Sunday, the right-hander tossed five innings against the Chicago White Sox, allowing five earned runs while surrendering six hits.

-- In 11 games this season, the 24-year-old has a 6.37 ERA and 8.2 strikeouts per nine innings, while giving up a batting average of .271 to opposing batters.
+- In seven games this season, the 29-year-old has an ERA of 4.50, with 10 strikeouts per nine innings.
+Opponents are hitting .283 against him.

 © 2023 Data Skrive.
 All rights reserved.